Northern California February 22, 2017

 Sacramento Underground docents welcome you in style.
 They dress in period clothing and are very knowledgeable about local history.

-Unfortunately (and as we are experiencing with our stormy, wet winter), the Sacramento area is prone to extreme flooding.
+Unfortunately, the Sacramento area is prone to extreme flooding.
 The settlers became tired of their city being destroyed by the floods, so in the 1860s and 1870s the town began to raise its streets and buildings.

 Sacramento Underground tours take place in Old Town Sac., and even if you don't make it below the surface, this historic and well preserved spot offers a lot of history all on it's own.